 In addition to pain, nerve damage may cause a pins-and-needles sensation, numbness, or abnormal sensitivity to touch.
 The cause of neuropathic pain is often difficult to diagnose without the use of advanced medical imaging tools and diagnostic tests.

-Center for Pain Management specializes in the diagnosis and treatment of neuropathic pain.
+Center for Pain Management in Indianapolis specializes in the diagnosis and treatment of neuropathic pain.
 If you need help managing chronic pain, please contact us to schedule an appointment: (317) 706-7246.

 Neuropathic pain may occur due to injuries or illnesses such as:

 With a combination of treatment methods, most patients who have neuropathic pain show considerable improvement.

 Treatments for neuropathic pain include steroid injections, nerve blocks, and radiofrequency rhizotomy (heating a nerve root to disrupt pain signals).
 A spinal cord stimulator implant is one of the most effective methods for treating severe and widespread pain.